Steady-states and response functions of the periodically driven O(N) scalar field theory: Determination of finite- instabilities

 \section{Determination of finite-$q$ instabilities}

 In this section, we discuss the method we employed to detect finite-$q$ instabilities.
-This method relies on the calculation of the Floquet bandstructures in the steady state.
+This method relies on the calculation of the Floquet band structures in the steady state.
 The retarded Green's function in Sambe space reads